 We are partnering with Cool Effect, a nonprofit founded by a Dickinson family, to provide an opportunity for members of the Dickinson community to purchase carbon offsets on behalf of Dickinson.
 Carbon offsets purchased through this initiative will be used to reduce Dickinson’s gross emissions.
 The contributions will support a range of carbon projects on the Cool Effect platform including forest projects from Alaska to Africa, grassland projects in our great plains, and even cookstoves projects in some of the most remote places on earth.

-Dickinson students, parents, alumni, faculty and staff are invited to purchase carbon offsets to counterbalance their travel emissions and help offset Dickinson’s emissions.
-Purchasing one metric ton of carbon offsets, enough to offset a domestic round-trip flight for winter break, costs $11.70.
-Two metric tons, enough to offset an international round-trip flight for study abroad, would cost $23.40.
-Or you could offset 12,500 miles of driving by purchasing five metric tons for $58.50.
+Dickinson students, parents, alumni, faculty and staff are invited to donate offsets to Dickinson.
+Purchasing one metric ton of carbon offsets, enough to offset a domestic round-trip flight for winter break, costs $14.62.
+Two metric tons, enough to offset an international round-trip flight for study abroad, would cost $29.24.
+Or you could offset 12,500 miles of driving by purchasing five metric tons for $73.10.

 Offset your carbon today through Cool Effect and Dickinson.
 Working together, we can take effective and responsible action to limit the negative impacts of climate change.

 Why carbon offsets?

 Dickinson gives priority to actions that cut our carbon emissions, and we have made substantial progress.
 But it is not feasible to completely eliminate all college emissions given the existing economic and energy systems within which we operate.
 To responsibly address the emissions that we cannot currently avoid, Dickinson is choosing to engage with partners beyond the limestone walls in actions that reduce the carbon emissions of others.